diommsantos/Gx64Sync/README.md

 # TODO
+- [ ] Add pre-built GSync plugins for the latest Ghidra versions
 - [ ] Improve README.md and DEV.md
 - [ ] Get a cooler name than Gx64Sync ;)
 - [ ] make a GUI for GSync similar to ret-sync